michaelwittig/node-logger-aws/README.md

 * `queueUrl`: String - the URL of the SQS queue to take action on.
 * `accessKeyId`: String - your AWS access key ID. (optional)
 * `secretAccessKey`: String - your AWS secret access key. (optional)

+`return`: Endpoint - Endpoint - use the endpoint like this logger.append(endpoint)